Justin Credible: World Heavyweight Champion (2000–2001)

-Return to WWF/E (2001–2003)
+Return to World Wrestling Federation / World Wrestling Entertainment (2001–2003)

-X-Factor and The Alliance (2001)

-With ECW facing imminent bankruptcy and Paul Heyman becoming unable to pay the roster, Polaco returned to the WWF in February 2001, immediately forming an alliance with X-Pac and assisting him in his pursuit of the WWF Intercontinental Championship.
+With ECW facing imminent bankruptcy and Paul Heyman becoming unable to pay the roster, Polaco returned to the WWF as Justin Credible in February 2001, immediately forming an alliance with X-Pac and assisting him in his pursuit of the WWF Intercontinental Championship.
 The duo eventually formed a stable with Albert known as X-Factor.
-X-Pac and Polaco tried several times to win the WWF Tag Team Championship, but were unsuccessful.
-The team split when Polaco aligned himself with Paul Heyman's band of ECW insurgents and helped form The Alliance with WCW.
-Polaco remained on the company's "B" shows, forming a team with Raven, until Team Alliance lost at Survivor Series.
+X-Pac and Credible tried several times to win the WWF Tag Team Championship, but were unsuccessful.
+The team split when Credible aligned himself with Paul Heyman's band of ECW insurgents and helped form The Alliance with World Championship Wrestling (WCW).
+Credible remained on the company's "B" shows, forming a team with Raven, until Team Alliance lost at Survivor Series.

-Singles competition (2001–2003)

-Polaco was fired along with the rest of the Alliance roster (in kayfabe) by Vince McMahon until Ric Flair was able to save his job and get him drafted over to the Raw brand.

-On the Raw brand, Credible wrestled mostly on Sunday Night Heat and lost many singles matches he was in, but managed to become an eight-time Hardcore Champion.
+Credible was fired along with the rest of the Alliance roster (in kayfabe) by Vince McMahon until Ric Flair was able to save his job and get him drafted over to the Raw brand in March 2002.
+On the Raw brand, Credible wrestled mostly on Sunday Night Heat and lost many singles matches he was in, but managed to become an eight-time WWE Hardcore Champion.
 His last match on Raw was a squash match in which he was defeated by Batista.
-Polaco was released on January 20, 2003, with his final televised WWE appearance being a loss to Test on the December 8, 2002 episode of Heat.
+Polaco was released on January 20, 2003, with his final televised WWE appearance being a loss to Test on the December 8, 2002, episode of Heat.